Pinnatoxin

 Pinnatoxins are paralytic chemical compounds that inhibit neuronal and muscle-type nicotinic acetylcholine receptors.
-Although first discovered in shellfish, they are produced by the peridinoid dinoflagellate Vulcanodinium rugosum.
+Although first discovered in shellfish, they are produced by the Peridiniacean dinoflagellate Vulcanodinium rugosum.
 Eight subtypes, designated pinnatoxin A-H, have been described.

 Discovery and distribution

-Pinnatoxins are neurotoxins named after the genus Pinna, a group of bivalve molluscs, in reference to their original isolation from members of the group, Pinna attenuata and later Pinna muricata.
+Pinnatoxins are neurotoxins named after the genus Pinna, a group of bivalve molluscs, in reference to their original isolation from members of the genus Pinna attenuata and later Pinna muricata.
 The causative organism producing the toxin was later identified as the dinoflagellate Vulcanodinium rugosum.
-The presence of the toxin has been identified in various locations, including the Pacific Ocean, the Persian Gulf, the Mediterranean sea, waters near Canada, Scandinavia, and South China, and in water samples in Ireland.
+The presence of the toxin has been identified in various locations, including the Pacific Ocean, the Persian Gulf, the Mediterranean Sea, waters near Canada, Scandinavia, and South China, and in water samples in Ireland.

 Chemistry

 Pinnatoxins are part of the cyclic imine group of marine toxins.
 This group currently consists of pinnatoxins, pteriatoxins, spirolides, gymnodimines, spiro-prorocentimine and portimine.
 Eight different types of pinnatoxins have been described, named pinnatoxin A to H.

 All the pinnatoxins contain several key structural elements.
 The structure of pinnatoxin is composed of a cyclic imine (A ring) spirolinked to a cyclohexene ring (G ring), a dispiro 6,5,6 tricyclic ketal at C12-C23 (rings B, C, D), a bridged bicyclic ketal at C25-C30 (rings E, F) and a 27-membered macrocyclic ring spanning C5-C31.